 Accounts Payable Turnover Ratio

-Description: Accounts payable turnover measures the speed with which a company pays its suppliers.
+Accounts payable turnover is a ratio that measures the speed with which a company pays its suppliers.
 If the turnover ratio declines from one period to the next, this indicates that the company is paying its suppliers more slowly, and may be an indicator of worsening financial condition.

 A change in the turnover ratio can also indicate altered payment terms with suppliers, though this rarely has more than a slight impact on the turnover ratio.
 If a company is paying its suppliers very quickly, it may mean that the suppliers are demanding very fast payment terms, or that the company is taking advantage of early payment discounts.

 To calculate the accounts payable turnover ratio, summarize all purchases from suppliers during the measurement period, and divide by the average amount of accounts payable during that period.
 The formula is:

 (Beginning accounts payable + Ending accounts payable) / 2